Last Modified: 6/21/2017 Location: FL, PR, USVI Business: Part A, Part B

 • If a provider bills Medicare under his or her own personal SSN/TIN, then the individual practitioner’s provider-specific information should be used.

 Note: When you submit your application, the information submitted is compared to the official enrollment record in PECOS.
-If any of the information does not match the official record, including the role of the practice official, the application must be denied.
+If any of the information does not match the official record, including the role of the practice official, the application will be denied.

 • Enter the reason for your access request (e.g., Access to Medicare data)